Religion and capital punishment: Islam

 Many Islamic governments support capital punishment.
 Many Islamic nations have governments that are directly run by the code of Sharia and, therefore, Islam is the only known religion which has a direct impact on governmental policies with regard to capital punishment in modern times.
 Islamic law is often used in the court system of many Islamic countries where there is no separation of church and state.
 The Quran is viewed as the direct word of Allah and going against its teachings is seen as going against the whole basis of the law.
 The Quran states "Do not kill a soul which Allah has made sacred except through the process of due law," which means that the death penalty is allowed in certain cases where the law says it is necessary.
-The Quran explicitly states that the taking of a life results in the taking of ones own.
-According to the Quran, the death penalty is recognized as a necessary form of punishment for some "Hudud" crimes in Islam because it is believed that these acts go directly against the word of god and are seen as a threat to society.
+The Quran explicitly states that the taking of a life results in the taking of one's own.
+According to the Quran, the death penalty is recognized as a necessary form of punishment for some "Hudud" crimes in Islam, because it is believed that these acts go directly against the word of Allah and are seen as a threat to society.
 However, in pre-modern Islam, capital punishments for these crimes were rarely enforced because the evidentiary standards were so high as to make convictions more difficult to obtain.
 At times the enforcement of these laws by modern Islamic governments has been a source of minor controversy within Muslim communities.